DataDog/integrations-core/eks_fargate/README.md

 ## Events collection

-To collect events from your AWS EKS Fargate API server, run a [Datadog Cluster Agent within your EKS cluster][#running-the-cluster-agent-cluster-checks-runner] and [Enable Event collection for your Cluster Agent][19].
+To collect events from your AWS EKS Fargate API server, run a [Datadog Cluster Agent within your EKS cluster][#running-the-cluster-agent-or-the-cluster-checks-runner] and [Enable Event collection for your Cluster Agent][19].

 Optionally, deploy cluster check runners in addition to setting up the Datadog Cluster Agent to enable cluster checks.